Intelligencia GraphQL API Reference

 api_modality_hierarchy

-Intelligencia’s expertly curated drug modality ontology.
+Intelligencia's expertly curated drug modality ontology.
 The modality ontology is a multilevel hierarchy tree based on parent-child relationships.
+Example: The modality CAR T cells is a child modality of Cell Therapy.

 Field Name Description